-Make your dual enrollment class choices meaningful - take classes that will go toward your General Ed credits and your high school.
+Make your dual enrollment class choices meaningful - take classes that will count toward your General Ed credits and your high school.

 Available dual enrollment college options for Palm Beach County public school students are: